humanwhocodes/momoa/README.md

 ## About

-Momoa is an **experimental** general purpose JSON utility toolkit, containing:
+Momoa is a general purpose JSON utility toolkit, containing:

 * A **tokenizer** that allows you to separate a JSON string into its component parts.
 * A ECMA-404 compliant **parser** that produces an abstract syntax tree (AST) representing everything inside of a JSON string.